Metasploit For Penetration Testing

 - Collection of information.

-At this point, Metasploit collects information about the target network: installed operating systems, open ports, running hosts and processes.
+At this point, Metasploit collects information about the target network: installed operating system, open ports, running hosts and processes.
 During the scan, all received data is automatically saved in the project.

 - Using exploits.